 Reviews of productions by Slovak artists abroad.
 The section contains articles about trends in international theatre, historically significant theatre phenomena worldwide, as well as about very specific roles of theatre outside of Slovakia.

-A short theme-based interview with a selected artist, or a reflection on theatre life.
+Various content focused on reflection on theatre life.
 Also includes information on important events in theatre art in Slovakia and abroad.

 Four opinions on one burning issue that react to current problems in the area of culture in Slovakia.

 ø in memoriam

 Remembering those who have left a distinctive trace on the map of Slovak or international theatre.

 ø brief critique

 Short and succinct reviews of recent premiers in Slovak theatres.

 Reviews of expert, popular and educational books on theatre; or excerpts from the most interesting Slovak and international publications and theatre plays.

 A summary of the most important theatre events of the previous month and three tips for the next month.

 A brief contribution about the creative process behind a current production – provided directly by its director or dramaturg.